 Published in Dayton Daily News on September 12, 2013

 Linda Gibson Greene passed away on May 13, 2010...
-She is survived by her husband Kenneth Greene, 2 sons Steven and Michael Greene, and 2 daughters Lisa Piatt and Michelle Turner, 8 grandchildren, 2 brothers, and 5 sisters.
+She is survived by her husband, Kenneth Greene, two sons, Steven and Michael Greene, two daughters, Lisa Piatt and Michelle Turner, eight grandchildren, two brothers, and five sisters.
 She was laid to rest at Springboro Cemetary in Springboro, OH.

-BARTON, Gary W. age 62 of Dayton passed away Friday due to a motorcycle accident.
-Gary was born in Middlesboro, KY to the late Charles Robert and Gladys Barton on May 23,1947.
+BARTON, Gary W. age 62, of Dayton, passed away Friday due to a motorcycle accident.
+Gary was born in Middlesboro, KY, to the late Charles Robert and Gladys Barton on May 23, 1947.
 He served in the U.S. Army and was stationed in Korea.
 He recently retired from General Motors.
-Gary is survived by 2 sons Todd Barton of Columbus, OH and Tim Grove of Mechanicsville, VA and a granddaughter.
+Gary is survived by two sons Todd Barton of Columbus, OH, and Tim Grove of Mechanicsville, VA, and a granddaughter.
 Graveside funeral services at the Dayton Veterans National Cemetery (BURIED AT: SECTION 19-B SITE 723 ).
 Gary loved life and loved to ride with his friends.